kragen/laserboot/cut-5/README.md

 corners, so we can estimate that each corner costs about 400 ms.

-All of this is happening on Max58’s fabulous Universal Laser Systems cutter (whose model number I haven’t been able to see), driven by VLS6.60 with a 60-watt CO₂ laser.
+All of this is happening on Max58’s fabulous Universal Laser Systems cutter (whose model number I haven’t noticed), driven by VLS6.60 with a 60-watt CO₂ laser.
 This means potentially about 24 joules per corner or about 2.7 joules per millimeter.